 Car Accident Lawyers and Police Reports

 Since 1988, Peter N. Davis & Associates, LLC has provided quality legal services for auto accident victims in New Jersey since 1988. to provide them the representation they deserve.
 From medical to financial to insurance issues, we work to help get you through the legal issues needed for your case.
-For more information about our firm and how police reports can affect your auto accident case, call us at (877) 470-8948 or visit us online today.
+For more information about our firm and how police reports can affect your auto accident case, call us at (877) 470-8948.